 - Inclusive or exclusive

-- The brand colors, icons, and fonts, and any other styling guidelines.
+- The brand colours, icons, and fonts, and any other styling guidelines.

 - Example materials or images.